lafranceinsoumise/nuntius/README.md

 everything is fine.
 Otherwise, the subscriber is marked as permanently bounced.

+## Tracking

+Opening and clicks are tracked by adding a white pixel and replacing links in emails.

+Nuntius also adds [UTM parameters](https://en.wikipedia.org/wiki/UTM_parameters) to every URL with the following values:
+* `utm_source`: *"nuntius"*
+* `utm_medium`: *"email"*
+* `utm_campaign`: value configured by user at the campaign level
+* `utm_content`: *"link-{number}"* based on the link position in the email
+* `utm_term`: attribute `utm_term` of the segment object, or empty string if attribute does not exist

+In some situations, two details may be important for you:

+1. `utm_campaign`, `utm_content`, and `utm_term`, those are just defaults values, and can also be set directly on the link. `utm_source` and `utm_medium` will always be overwritten.
+2. `utm_content` and `utm_term` are set at sending time and cannot change afterwards. `utm_campaign` is set at click time, during the redirection from nuntius tracking URL to target URL, so if you change the value at the campaign level after sending, the value will change for all new clicks.

 ## License

 Copyright is owned by Jill Royer and Arthur Cheysson.